CristianoSartini/Racetrack-path-planning-via-Reinforcement-Learning/README.md

 ## 📊 Results

 ### Trajectory with the optimal policy
-Example of a path discovered by the agent:
+Examples of rollouts, the learned policy ensures a smooth path until the finish line, without hitting the track limits:

 ![Optimal Path](img/optimal_path.png)